jenska/leonardo-sensehat/README.md

 Annotations
 + The script uses the IoT REST gateway service because I had problems with the paho-mqtt library to establish a secure connection.
 Vice versa I wasn't able to access Sense HAT's sensor data when using NodeJS while mqtt works fine with NodeJS.
-+ The device certificate contains an encrypted private key and is therefore decrypted with the secret.
++ The downloaded device pem certificate contains an encrypted private key and will therefore be decrypted.
 The decrypted key is stored locally  in 'certificate.key'.

 ## Precondition